 The cost of good education is increasing eight times faster than an average household income.
 Such a steep increase in fees in both public and private sector colleges is making SCHOLARSHIPS the need of the hour.
+How much do you know about scholarships?

 Let’s take a look at the cost of education in the World’s Biggest Higher Education System – The United States of America.